-Info dumping in this way can be very hard for the audience to comprehend or remember, it’s heavy and detailed and, because it’s pre-story and therefore you might not know any of the characters it’s relevant to yet, lacking humanity.
+This way can be very hard for the audience to comprehend or remember, it’s heavy and detailed and, because it’s pre-story and therefore you might not know any of the characters it’s relevant to yet, lacking humanity.

 The Lord of the Rings has a long info dump of world building describing the history of the rings and the lands that they went to.
 I realise that for many people that book (and those films) are treasured and beloved, but for a lot of other people it’s just too heavy and too dry.